A Madea Homecoming

 A Madea Homecoming is a 2022 American comedy film produced, written, and directed by Tyler Perry and his second film to be released by Netflix.
 Besides Perry, the film stars Cassi Davis-Patton, David Mann, Tamela Mann, Gabrielle Dennis, and Brendan O'Carroll.
-It is the twelfth film in the Madea cinematic universe which tells the story of Madea partaking in her great-grandson's college graduation party as hidden secrets emerge and surprise visitors show up.
+It is the twelfth film in the Madea cinematic universe.
+The film tells the story of Madea partaking in her great-grandson's college graduation party as hidden secrets emerge and surprise visitors show up.
 It was released on February 25, 2022.
 It is adapted from Perry's stage play Madea's Farewell Play, the first Madea film to be adapted from a stage play since A Madea Christmas.
 The film is also a crossover between the Madea franchise and the Irish sitcom Mrs. Brown's Boys.

 Plot

 In Atlanta, Georgia, Mr. Brown puts too much gasoline on the barbecue and sets himself on fire.
 Other family members are getting ready for Tim's graduation celebration.
 Cora arrives with groceries and talks about how places in their neighborhood got burnt down in the riots.
 Laura arrives with divorce lawyer friend Sylvia.
 Tim and Davi arrive with Tim's aunt Ellie in her police uniform.
 Joe tells her to get rid of it, saying police are criminals.
 She refuses, but later takes it off.
 Aunt Bam starts hitting on Davi and Tim.
 Joe says he suspects the two boys are gay.

 Agnes Brown and her daughter Cathy arrive and after doing the "Wakanda Forever" salute, thinking her hosts were true Africans, Cora slams the door on them before letting them in.
 Madea starts threatening Agnes until Davi explains she is his great-aunt.

-Agnes asks "Why do you all look like you have your knickers in a bunch?" but everyone mishears "knickers" as "niggers".
+When Agnes asks "Why do you all look like you have your knickers in a bunch?", everyone mishears "knickers" as "niggers".
 She lifts her skirt to explain that "knickers" are underwear.

 They go to dinner at Red Lobster, where Cora gives Brown candy from Madea's purse for his blood sugar levels.
 Madea irritates Cora by reminiscing about her days as a stripper.
 Madea tries to show the restaurant is full of strippers by shouting a line from "Up", whereupon nearly all of the women reply.

 Joe arrives wearing Black Lives Matter memorabilia and resumes insulting Ellie over her police job.
 Back at the house Tim's father Richard has been waiting.
 Madea fires her gun without warning, making Joe defecate in his leather pants.

 While washing dishes Laura tells Agnes she is confused that Davi, after graduation, will return to Ireland to take over his grandfather's farm.
 Tim makes an announcement, coming out as gay.
 Everyone says they already knew.
 Sylvia reveals she has been secretly dating Richard.
-Madea orders Richard and Sylvia to leave at gunpoint.
+Madea orders them both to leave at gunpoint.